Poisson splitting by factors: Proof of Theorem Proof of Theorem 2

-In this section, we shall show how the tools used to prove Theorem {\ref{result}} can be adapted to prove Theorem \ref{resulttwo}.
-As a first step we prove a translation-equivariant version of Theorem \ref{resulttwo}.
-That is, given $\lambda, \lambda'$, we define a translation-equivariant map $\phithmtwo: \XX \to \XX$ such that if $X$ is a Poisson process on $\R^d$ of intensity $\lambda$, then $\phithmtwo(X)$ is a Poisson process of intensity $\lambda'$.
-By modifying the map $\phithmtwo$ we shall obtain a map $\thmtwo$ that is isometry\hy equivariant and satisfies the conditions of Theorem \ref{resulttwo}.
-We need some preliminary definitions before we can give the definition of $\phithmtwo$.
+In this section, we shall show how the tools used to prove Theorem \ref{result} can be adapted to prove Theorem \ref{resulttwo}.
+As a first step we prove a source-universal translation-equivariant version of Theorem~\ref{resulttwo}.
+That is, given $\lambda'$, we define a translation-equivariant map $\phithmtwo\dvtx\XX\to\XX$ such that if $X$ is a Poisson process on $\R^d$ of any positive intensity $\lambda$, then $\phithmtwo(X)$ is a Poisson process of intensity $\lambda'$.
+By modifying the map $\phithmtwo$ we shall obtain a~map $\thmtwo$ that is isometry-equivariant and satisfies the conditions of Theorem~\ref{resulttwo}.
+We need some preliminary definitions before we can give the definition of~$\phithmtwo$.